rpinset/all-addons-OCA/README-merged.md

 # knowledge

-Knowlesge management addons.
-Also has some usefull tools to handle attachments
+Knowledge management addons.
+Also has some useful tools to handle attachments.

 <!-- /!\ do not modify below this line -->